William-Kruta/Candles/README.md

 get_volatility_by_year() -> pd.DataFrame
 Calculates and returns a DataFrame of volatility for each year.

-plot_historical_volatility()
-Plots the historical volatility over the years using matplotlib.

 resample_data(weeks: bool, months: bool, years: bool) -> pd.DataFrame
 Resamples the data based on the specified frequency (weekly, monthly, or yearly).